westphallm1/AoMM-Cross-Mod-Sample/README.md

 	* `proj`: The singleton instance of the ModProjectile for this minion type
 	* `buff`: The singleton instance of the ModBuff associated with the minion
 	* `projType`: Which projectile the minion should shoot.
 If null, the minion will do a melee attack
+	* `defaultIdle`: Whether to maintain this pet's default behavior while not attacking an enemy.
+Default true

 * `mod.Call("RegisterFlyingMinion", string versionString, ModProjectile proj, ModBuff buff, int? projType, int searchRange, int travelSpeed, int inertia) -> void`
 	Register a fully managed flying cross mod minion.
 AoMM will take over this projectile's